fatech-dev/8keys-api-docs/source/index.html.md

 401 Unauthorized | The store has not yet been activated or the API token is invalid.
 404 Not Found | Route or specified product/order not found.
 405 Method Not Allowed | You tried to access a resource with an invalid method.
+409 Duplicate | An order with the given external id already exists.
 422 Unprocessable Entity | Your request query / body data is invalid (see response body for more details).
 429 Too Many Requests | You're sending too many requests!
 Slow down!
 500 Internal Server Error | We had a problem with our server.
 Try again later.